 Targets Related to Initiatives for Empowering Women

-Daiwa Securities Group has a proven track record of implementing a wide range of initiatives that help female employees reach their full potential.
-At Daiwa Securities, we have set specific targets for the years through FY2020.
+Daiwa Securities Group has aimed to raise the ratio of women in director's positions to at least 30% by 2030, and we have set specific targets for the years through FY2025.
 In this manner, positive steps are being taken to provide an environment in which employees with diverse values can maximize their capabilities.

 By increasing the number of role models, we are making it easier for the Group's female staff to envision their career path.
-In this context, there has been a sharp increase in female employees aspiring to advance their careers by switching to career-track and regional career-track positions in recent years.
+In this context, there has been a sharp increase in female employees aspiring to advance their careers by switching to career-track, broad regional career-track, and regional career-track positions in recent years.

 We also launched a career support training initiative for female employees (Daiwa Woman's Forum) in FY2014, and a program for women in managerial positions (Daiwa Woman's Management Forum) in 2018.
 These programs have contributed to building networks among women.

-Daiwa Securities Group has a total of nine women in top managerial positions who work as directors, corporate executive officers, and executive officers.
-They include three female executives serving as directors and corporate executive officers at Daiwa Securities Group Inc. The number of women in managerial positions is increasing year by year, with the Group's total number standing at 565 as of the end of June 2019.
-The ratio of women in managerial positions has risen from 2.2% at the end of FY2004 to 11.5% on a group-wide basis (up from 2.3% to 14.0% at Daiwa Securities).
+Daiwa Securities Group has a total of thirteen women in top managerial positions who work as directors, corporate executive officers, executive officers, and auditors.
+They include five female executives serving as directors and corporate executive officers at Daiwa Securities Group Inc. The number of women in managerial positions is increasing year by year, with the Group's total number standing at 739 as of the end of June 2022.
+The ratio of women in managerial positions has risen from 2.2% at the end of FY2004 to 15.1% on a group-wide basis (up from 2.3% to 19.7% at Daiwa Securities).

 Becoming a Member of 30% Club Japan